sonik-br/GunconDuino/README.md

 #### Attention!
 Project updated on august 2021.
 It now uses the Leonardo's ICSP header and proper 3.3 volts.

+If you want to use the guncon on the [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki), this code will not work.
+Check out my other project, the [RetroZordAdapter](https://github.com/sonik-br/RetroZordAdapter/tree/main/PlayStation).
+It also supports a lot more accessories.<br/>
+If you already built a GunconDuino adapter and want to use on MiSTer you can use the new code from RetroZordAdapter.
+Pins are the same except the ATT pin.
+Check the documentation before using.

 This is a work in progress project.
 It works as it is but I can't provide support.
 Use at you own risk.